 The Company's By-laws do not contain the provision for double voting shares through loyalty.
-Similarly, there are no statutory limitations on the transferability of shares, aside from those prescribed by legal regulations.
+In addition, there are no statutory restrictions on the transfer of shares, other than those established by law.
 (A.1 and A.12)

 CaixaBank has not adopted any neutralisation measures (according to the definitions in the Securities Market Law) in the event of a takeover bid.
 (A.13)